 - Cool in the pan then remove to a cooling rack to cool completely.

-- To make the glaze: Mix together powdered sugar, heavy cream, 1 Tbsp lemon zest and lemon juice until drizzling consistency.
-Add additional cream or juice 1 tsp at a time to thin.
+- To make the glaze: Mix together powdered sugar, heavy cream, 1 tablespoon lemon zest and lemon juice until drizzling consistency.
+Add additional cream or juice 1 teaspoon at a time to thin.

-- Drizzle the loaf with glaze, sprinkle with reserved ½ Tbsp zest, slice and serve.
+- Drizzle the loaf with glaze, sprinkle with reserved ½ tablespoon zest, slice and serve.